krishnaturlapati/nampuzzle/README.md

 ![Nam Puzzle](https://github.com/tkmallik/tkmallik.github.io/blob/master/img/nam_puzzle_original.png)

-It took some time and silly 3rd grade mistakes to figure out the equation and was not patient enough to solve the problem by hand, `itertools. permutations` in Python did the trick.
+It took some time to figure out the equation and was not patient enough to solve the problem by hand, `itertools. permutations` in Python did the trick.
 There are 2672 solutions to that puzzle

 ``` python